plsankar/google-authentication-for-wordpress/readme.txt

 == Description ==

-"Google Authentication for WP" seamlessly integrates Google OAuth authentication into your WordPress site.
+"Secure Login With Google" seamlessly integrates Google OAuth authentication into your WordPress site.
 Users can securely log in using their Google credentials, simplifying access and enhancing security measures.

 == Features ==